 the West beach on Berneray is otherworldly in terms of its beauty.
 I don't think I have ever been to a beach anywhere in the world that has captivated me quite like that

 4 nights|4 breakfasts |4 lunches |4 dinners |Fully guided |Airport pick up and drop off | Inter-island travel and included entries |Private vehicle

 Islands of Soul

 The Outer Hebrides are like no other group of islands in Scotland.
 They are captivating from end to end with huge skies, endless powder sand beaches, emerald seas a deep sense of tranquillity

 These islands are the last stronghold of the ancient Gaelic language that is still spoken on these islands to this day.
 From the Butt of Lewis in the north to the Butt of Barra in the south immerse yourself in this beautiful language and learn a few words along the way.

 With 13 occupied islands and more than 100 empty islands dotted around the coastline, there is always somewhere new to discover.
-The population of the whole of the Hebrides is just over 26,000 people and during the summer months in particularly July to September, these islands have many visitors yet they are seldom seen as the islands have such a vast landscape that they are never crowded.
+The population of the whole of the Hebrides is just over 26,000 people and during the summer months particularly July to September, these islands have many visitors yet they have seldom seen such a vast landscape that they are never crowded.

 Nothing is more rewarding than spending time with wildlife and watching them in their natural environment.
 In the summer the Outer Hebrides is full of the calls of wild birds, the reefs crammed with common seals and the coastlines alive with millions of sea birds.
 This truly is a paradise for nature lovers.

 Summer in the Outer Hebrides is the time of endless light when our days are long and the sunsets are so captivating.
 There are 18 hours of daylight so plenty of time to embrace and enjoy the freedom of theses incredible islands,